ivan-guerra/programmador.com/content/posts/ncube.md

 [^2]: [ncurses][2]
 [^3]: [General 3D Rotations][3]
 [^4]: [Is there a multi-dimensional version of arange/linspace in numpy?][4]
-[^5]: This method of equidistant point generation is new to me.
-Chances are it
-    has existed since before I was born and has some technical name.
+[^5]: Chances are this algorithm has existed since before the dawn of time.
-[^6]: After over a decade, all that time on LeetCode payed off!
-I get to
+[^6]: All that time on LeetCode payed off!
+You get to encounter a BFS algorithm
-    encounted a BFS algorithm in the wild! /s
+    in the wild!